 2000 - Saint Dnyaneshwar | Commemorative Coin

-In the year 2000, the commemorative coin was released in honour of Saint Dnyaneshwar marking a tribute to the remarkable contributions of the 13th-century Marathi saint, poet, and philosopher.
+The only commemorative coin of 2000 was released in honour of Saint Dnyaneshwar, paying tribute to the profound contributions of the 13th-century Marathi saint, poet, and philosopher.

 Release Function: